melli79/mathGames/Readme.md

 ### 5.2 Prisoner Dilemma

 Two prisoners sit together in a cell/before the judge.
-They are each simultaneously offered to either blame the other and if successfull get 5 years earlier released, they can stick together and get released 3 years earlier for lack of evidence or if they both betray each other get no early release due to conviction of the crime.
+They are each simultaneously offered to either blame the other and if successful get 5 years earlier released, they can stick together and get released 3 years earlier for lack of evidence or if they both betray each other get no early release due to conviction of the crime.
 Unfortunately they may not communicate with each other, except that they will see the other's choice after the round.

 The game repeats every day and the question is what is a good strategy to spend as little time in prison as possible.

 ### 5.n Iterated Prisoner Dilemma

-Instead of just 2 prisoners, there are $n$ prisoners which play in all possible pairs for $t$ turns each game and in the end the prisonser with the highest reduction of prison time wins.
+Instead of just 2 prisoners, there are $n$ prisoners which play in all possible pairs for $t$ turns each game and in the end the prisoner with the highest reduction of prison time wins.

 1. Write a server that can be handed `n` prisoners and then plays the tournament and shows the results;

 2. Write some prisoners, e.g. `Good` who always cooperates, `Evil` who always tricks, `Pattern(p :List<Choice>)` who plays a pattern of Choices repeatedly, `Random(bias :Double)` who flips a coin with `0≤bias≤1`, `Adjusting` who is a `Random` prisoner starting out with fair `bias=0.5` but for every trick lowers its `bias` and for every cooperation rises its `bias`, a `TitForTat` that starts out collaborating and then always does what the opponent did in the last move, ...

-3. Observe the winning chances/ranking in different social environments, e.g. `Evil` among only `TitForTat`, `Evil` among `Good`s, `TitForTat` amoung `Adjusters` and the like.
+3. Observe the winning chances/ranking in different social environments, e.g. `Evil` among only `TitForTat`, `Evil` among `Good`s, `TitForTat` among `Adjusters` and the like.

 ### 5.q Option to Quit for Good